Biking on Ocracoke Island is Awesome

 Rent a Bike on Ocracoke

 You can easily rent a bike through Beach Outfitters.
 Bikes are available hourly, daily, or weekly.
 Be sure your whole group has a bike for their trip.
 It’s really a fun way to explore and get around.
+Ask about complimenty delivery and pick-up of your rental bike when staying at one of our properties.

 Where to Ride on Ocracoke

 In Ocracoke Village, you can ride your bike everywhere.
-Exploring Ocracoke Village on bike is super relaxing.
+Exploring Ocracoke Village on a bike is super relaxing.
 There’s also a narrow bike path along Irvin Garrish highway between Ocracoke Village and the Hammock Hills Nature Trail which is located three miles north of Ocracoke Village.
 Along the way, stop at the Ocracoke Lifeguard Beach for a stroll on the beach or relax on the observation deck.
 When you arrive at the nature trail, park your bike and explore the path through the maritime forest which includes some of the highest points on the island and a view of Pamlico Sound.